JetBrains/kotlin/GRADLE_PLUGIN.md

 </div>

-Dependency declaraion is also possible in the component block:
+Dependency declaration is also possible in the component block:

 <div class="sample" markdown="1" theme="idea" mode="groovy">